 For more information about the Economics Department, please see the department website www.macalester.edu/academics/economics

 Educational Studies is an interdisciplinary field centered on social inquiry, imagination, and advocacy.
 The major includes participation in thematically related courses (32 credits), community and civic engagement experiences, and completion of an advanced integrative project.
 Students may select from one of two emphases – Teaching & Learning or Education & Society.

 The Teaching & Learning emphasis is designed to support students interested in entering the teaching profession.
 Students may begin their teacher education at Macalester and then complete their preparation through a variety of different programs immediately after graduation.
 The Education & Society emphasis provides opportunities for interdisciplinary exploration of pressing social and educational issues on local, national, and international levels.
 Both emphases prepare students to engage in educational transformation through policy and practice.

 Students majoring in Educational Studies are also required to complete a supporting major relevant to either their interests in teaching or their selected integrative theme.
 A 20-credit minor provides opportunities for students to explore their interests in Educational Studies without committing to completion of a second major.

 See the department website for more information www.macalester.edu/academics/education.

 Please note that if you are interested in taking creative writing courses at Mac, ENGL 150 is the prerequisite to all the other courses.
-And because we know that first-year students are often eager to get involved in creative writing, even if their majors (or FYCs) will be in other departments, we have reserved a few spots for first-years in five other sections of ENGL 150 as well, so it should be easy to find a section that fits into your schedule.
+And because we know that first-year students are often eager to get involved in creative writing, even if their majors (or FYCs) will be in other departments, we have reserved a few spots for first-years in other sections of ENGL 150 as well.

 For more information about the English Department, see the department website www.macalester.edu/academics/english